 The pen is half the size of other portable pen scanners on the market and at 50g is half the weight.
-Importantly this means it can be used by a younger generation of English & Spanish learners making this learning tool suitable for children (age 6+) and adults.
+Importantly this means it can be used by a younger generation of English, Spanish or French learners making this learning tool suitable for children (age 6+) and adults.
 This is the only portable line scanner on the market that is both Mac and PC compatible.
 There is no software required, just connect the pen up to a computer with a USB cable and it appears as an external hard drive.
 Other features include a built-in voice recorder with playback.

 As well as promoting Independent Reading this pen features: